MattLimb/Vault/README.md

 ---

-The `SPECIFICATION.md` file lists the implementation guidence I will be following for the CLI.

 Also Documentation for usage will come.
 The intent is to use the GitHub Wiki for the documentation.
 There will be a link to it here when that is a thing.

 ---